 The outlook for the future of the City of Findlay, Ohio, Water & Wastewater Departments will be challenging.
 We have an ample and good water supply with our two reservoirs and the Blanchard River.
-With the construction market taking a hit and new housing starts dropping off, I feel the City will suffer the effects of the slowing economy for this next year.
-In addition, the City is extending free water and sewer to Cooper Corporation for the next two years which will have an impact on our revenues.
+With the construction market taking a hit and new housing starts dropping off, I feel the City is suffering the effects of the slow economy.
+In addition, the City is extending free water and sewer to Cooper Corporation this year which will have an impact on our revenues.

 Beginning January 1, 2007, we implemented collecting deposits.
-We were encountering more delinquent accounts, foreclosures and bankruptcies than in past years.
-The deposits should begin to reduce the amount of write off to suspense accounts that we have.
+We foreclosures encountering more delinguent accounts, were and bankruptcies than in past years.
+The deposits have begun to reduce the amount of write off to suspense accounts that we have.
 The deposit, without interest, on accounts billed to the land owner will be refunded or applied to their account with a two year prompt payment record.
 The deposit, without interest, on accounts not billed to the land owner will be applied to the final bill balance.
 Any excess will be refunded through the City of Findlay Auditor's Office.
 Additionally, we are now filing tax liens on delinquent accounts that we have not been able to collect through our normal collection procedures.